NicholasLiem/Express_TS_REST_Boilerplate/README.md

 ```

 ## Checklist to be Added
-1. Unit testing w/ Jest and Supertest
+1. GitHub workflow for unit test
-2. GitHub workflow for unit test
+2. Use generics on Req for JWT claims
-3. Use generics on Req for JWT claims
+3. Error handling using function handleError(res, error) + error types